JFrog CLI Plugins

 📘

-The Downloading log line appears twice — this is expected CLI behavior.
+The Downloading log line appears twice.
+This behavior is expected from JFrog CLI.

-This command will install the plugin from the official public registry by default.
+This command installs the plugin from the official public registry by default.

 📘